darkarnium/darkarnium.github.io/_posts/2017-05-29-Pivoting-from-blind-SSRF-to-RCE-with-Hashicorp-Consul.md

 A big thanks to the Bugcrowd ASE that helped triage this bug, and got the `$provider` folks looped in quickly.
 I'd also like to thank `$provider` for the great communication, quick fix and the bounty; keep it up! :)

-Finally, cheers to @yrp604 for proof reading this write-up and correcting my terrible grammar.
+Finally, cheers to @yrp604 for proofreading this write-up and correcting my terrible grammar. *Edit:* Cheers to @bradleyfalzon for some additional spelling fixes ;)